Yesidh/holbertonschool-zero_day/0x03-git/README.md

-studen learning about git and github
+studend learning about git and github.
+And changes things for learn a lot.